khufkens/khufkens/pages/teaching.md

 Spread across my blog you will find small tutorials to resolve problems in scientific computing I come across.
 These deal with [subsetting of remote sensing data](https://khufkens.com/2018/12/29/MODIS-hdf-subsets-part-2/), over [visualization of data](https://khufkens.com/2018/09/19/github-tile-server/) to [advanced remote sensing processing](https://khufkens.com/2017/07/22/google-earth-engine-time-series-subset-tool/).
 Larger code snippets can be found on my [github gists page](https://gist.github.com/khufkens/).

 More formalized teaching material is provided through my [github page](https://github.com/khufkens) or disseminated through dedicated teaching portals.
 You can find my recent introduction to phenology modelling using phenocamr and phenor R packages on the "National Ecological Observatory Network" [data tutorial portal](https://www.neonscience.org/phenocam-intro-series#scrollNav-5).
+Code contributions have also been adapted by others to teach their courses.
+In particular Prof. Verbesselt uses my [MODISTools - BFAST example](https://github.com/khufkens/MODISTools_bfast_tutorial/blob/master/tutorial.md) tailored to his particular locale in [his time series analysis course](https://verbe039.github.io/BFASTforAEO/).
+While Prof. Heskel uses my phenocamr in her [Plant Ecophysiology class (BIOL 368)](https://github.com/mheskel/PhenoCam-Lab-368)

 > Keep an eye on this page, my github or twitter account for links to new teaching material.